Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 Generate sales analysis deck
 ```

-The deck is generated using PptxGenJS and delivered to Telegram.
+The deck is generated from store data and delivered directly through Telegram.

+This demonstrates automated business reporting rather than only text-based AI responses.

 ---

-# 🧠 Persistent Memory
+# Persistent Memory

-The agent supports persistent shop preferences.
+The system stores shop preferences in the database.

 Example: